 Taking it to the bank

-While underwriting standards for construction lending have become more stringent, capital remains readily available for value-add multifamily projects, according to JLL Executive Vice President Mark Brandenburg.
+While underwriting standards for multifamily construction loans have become more stringent, capital remains readily available for value-add multifamily projects, according to JLL Executive Vice President Mark Brandenburg.

 “Freddie Mac and Fannie Mae are constantly involved in these kinds of deals as many of them fall into the affordable housing category and it is in the agencies’ charter that they must be provide that financing,” says Brandenburg.
 “We are also seeing local banks highly active in this space simply because of the size; they can afford to carry a $15-$30 million loan.”